 An XML-sitemap is also useful for search engines.
 And while it is not guaranteed that all pages will be crawled, it may help with identifying new pages and those nested deeply in your site-structure.

 Please remember that only those pages that have been crawled by search engines can be added to their index, which then enables these pages to show up in the search results.
-This is the reason why every webmaster should make an HTML-sitemap available on their website and submit their XML-sitemap to the search engines Google and Bing.
+While Google can crawl through the links ona website, a sitemap might make it easier for search engines.

 - How do I create a sitemap for my website?